 (*This post is sponsored by Raley's in support of their new wellness shelf labeling system called Raley's Shelf Guide.)

-I am really excited to share this easy gluten free trifle recipe with you.
-If you haven't tried a fruit trifle, you are in for something special.
-You can use either chocolate cake or use brownie mix to make a gluten free brownie trifle.
+I am excited to share this easy gluten free trifle recipe with you.
+If you haven't tried a fruit trifle, you are in for something unique.
+You can use either chocolate cake or brownie mix to make a gluten free brownie trifle.

 My kids asked me to make a chocolate cake.
-Being a food blogger, they make all sorts of requests like this.
-I took it a step further by creating this fancy trifle out of that gluten free cake.
+Being a food blogger, they make many requests like this to me.
+I took it further by creating this fancy trifle from that gluten-free cake.

-Raley's ranked which attributes matter most to their customers in order to determine which two icons show on shelf tags when a product qualifies for multiple attributes.
+Raley's ranked which attributes matter most to their customers to determine which two icons show on shelf tags when a product qualifies for multiple attributes.

-If you are looking for another fun cake to use, this Gluten Free Sponge Cake is delicious with whipped cream and berries!
+If you want another fun cake, this Gluten Free Sponge Cake is delicious with whipped cream and berries!

 - Cocoa powder - most cocoa powders are gluten free, but always check labels.
 My favorite cocoa powders include Rodelle, Anthony's, Ghirardelli, and Nativas.